 This is my entry for the blogathon being co-hosted by myself and Ruth at Silver Screenings.
 I have wanted to do something to honour the talents of Lon Chaney Sr for a while now.
 I was overjoyed when Ruth agreed to co-host this event with me to honour Lon.

 Lon Chaney Sr is one of my all time favourite actors.
 He was such an intense actor and his every move on the screen drew and kept your attention.
 Lon could also convey more to us with a single look than any line of dialogue could ever convey.
 I also strongly feel that his performances haven’t dated like some others from this era unfortunately have.
 His performances are very natural and are not theatrical.
 I consider Lon to have been the first real character actor to have ever appeared on film.

 Lon Chaney Sr was known as “The Man Of A Thousand Faces”.
-He gained this name because he didn’t merely act, but because he was so convincing in the roles he took on that he disappeared into them.
-He was also quite often buried beneath layers of extraordinary makeup which he himself created and applied, even when he wasn’t made up, he remained one of those actors whose face never seemed the same from one role to another.
+He gained this name because he played so many varied characters and was often buried beneath layers of extraordinary makeup which he himself created and applied.
+Even when he wasn’t made up, he remained one of those actors who just never seemed the same from one role to another.
 He was also a very emotive actor and he really made audiences feel what his characters were going through on screen.

 I really love his makeup for The Hunchback Of Notre Dame (1923).
 He did a terrific job of creating Quasimodo’s facial deformity.
 I especially love the swollen eye and the disfigurement on the lower lip.